MLX Quantization on Apple Silicon

 *Usable budget accounts for OS, KV cache, and inference overhead.
 Actual available memory depends on workload.

-The critical insight: RAM’s budget-targeted allocation means you don’t guess which quantization preset to use.
+The critical point: you don't guess which quantization preset to use.
 You tell RAM exactly how much memory you have, and it returns the mathematically optimal allocation for that budget.
 Different Mac?
 Different budget.
 Same pipeline, different optimal answer.

 Group Size g=32: Why It Matters for MLX

-RAM’s most surprising finding is that 85.2% of tensors are allocated group size 32 rather than the conventional 128.
-This is directly relevant to Apple Silicon deployment:
+RAM's most surprising finding is that 85.2% of tensors get allocated group size 32 rather than the conventional 128.
+This matters directly for Apple Silicon deployment:

 No Calibration Data: Why This Matters for On-Device

-Calibration-based methods like GPTQ and AWQ require representative input data to compute sensitivity.
-For on-device deployment, this creates three problems:
+Calibration-based methods like GPTQ and AWQ need representative input data to compute sensitivity.
+For on-device deployment, that creates three problems:

 2. Representativeness.
 A calibration set from English Wikipedia may not represent the Japanese legal documents your deployment processes.
-RAM avoids this by using only the weights themselves.
+RAM sidesteps this by using only the weights themselves.

 3. Compute requirements.
-Calibration requires forward passes through the model, which typically demand GPU clusters.
-RAM’s data-free pipeline runs entirely on the same Mac that will serve the model.
+Calibration needs forward passes through the model, which typically demand GPU clusters.
+RAM's data-free pipeline runs entirely on the same Mac that will serve the model.

 Model GPTQ PPL RAM PPL RAM Advantage